MicrosoftDocs/cloud-adoption-framework/docs/migrate/expanded-scope/vmware-host.md

 ### Integration with the cloud adoption plan

-Once the prerequisites have been met, each VMWare host be included in the [cloud adoption plan](../../plan/template.md).
+After you've met the other prerequisites, you should include each VMWare host in the [cloud adoption plan](../../plan/template.md).
 Within the cloud adoption plan, add each host to be migrated, as a [distinct workload](../../plan/workloads.md).
-Within each workload, the VMs to be migrated can each be added as [assets](../../plan/workloads.md).
-To bulk add workloads and assets to the adoption plan, see [adding/editing work items with Excel](https://docs.microsoft.com/azure/devops/boards/backlogs/office/bulk-add-modify-work-items-excel?view=azure-devops).
+Within each workload, add the VMs to be migrated as [assets](../../plan/workloads.md).
+To add workloads and assets to the adoption plan in bulk, see [adding/editing work items with Excel](https://docs.microsoft.com/azure/devops/boards/backlogs/office/bulk-add-modify-work-items-excel?view=azure-devops).

 ## Migrate process changes

 During each iteration, the adoption team works through the backlog to migrate the highest priority workloads.
 The process doesn't really change for VMWare hosts.
 When the next workload on the backlog is a VMWare host, the only change will be the tool used.

-### Suggested action during the migrate process

-The following are a few examples of the tools that can be used in the migration effort:
+You can use the following tools in the migration effort:

 - [Native VMWare tools](https://docs.microsoft.com/azure/vmware-cloudsimple/migrate-workloads?toc=https://docs.microsoft.com/azure/cloud-adoption-framework/toc.json&bc=https://docs.microsoft.com/azure/cloud-adoption-framework/_bread/toc.json)
 - [Azure Data Box](https://docs.microsoft.com/azure/vmware-cloudsimple/migration-using-azure-data-box?toc=https://docs.microsoft.com/azure/cloud-adoption-framework/toc.json&bc=https://docs.microsoft.com/azure/cloud-adoption-framework/_bread/toc.json)

-Alternatively, workloads can be migrated through a disaster recovery failover using the following tools:
+Alternatively, you can migrate workloads through a disaster recovery failover by using the following tools:

 - [Back up workload virtual machines](https://docs.microsoft.com/azure/vmware-cloudsimple/backup-workloads-veeam?toc=https://docs.microsoft.com/azure/cloud-adoption-framework/toc.json&bc=https://docs.microsoft.com/azure/cloud-adoption-framework/_bread/toc.json)
 - [Configure Private Cloud as disaster recovery site using Zerto](https://docs.microsoft.com/azure/vmware-cloudsimple/disaster-recovery-zerto?toc=https://docs.microsoft.com/azure/cloud-adoption-framework/toc.json&bc=https://docs.microsoft.com/azure/cloud-adoption-framework/_bread/toc.json)